 In this phase, communication is crucial to guarantee that the final website will match the needs of the client.
 The designer and the client will work together, exchanging ideas, until they arrive at the final design for the site.
 Once the final design of the website is approved, the developers can start working.

-This is where the web site itself is created.
-The development team starts transforming the approved design into working website.
-Also in this phase the content provided by the client will be distributed and organized throughout the site, in the appropriate areas.
+This is where the website itself is created.
+The development team starts transforming the approved design into a working website.
+Also in this phase, the content provided by the client will be distributed and organized throughout the site, in the appropriate areas.

 The proper documentation and backend admin are handed over to the customer.
 On-site training sessions can be held according to the details and requirements set in the project's contract.

-Launching a website is a first step in the long process to promote your services, products or brand.
+Launching a website is the first step in the long process to promote your services, products, or brand.
 Social media and online communities are great sources to generate inbound traffic, improve conversion rate, better SEO ranking, brand awareness, etc.